solidity-labs-io/forge-proposal-simulator/README.md

 Deployed contract addresses, as well as their name and respective networks are stored in the [Addresses.json](./addresses/Addresses.json) file.

 Contracts with the same name can be stored in the Addresses.json as long as there is no overlap in the networks they are deployed on.
 For example, if there is a contract named `Foo` that is deployed on mainnet and a contract named `Foo` that is deployed on rinkeby, both can be stored in the Addresses.json file.
 However, if there is a contract named `Foo` that is deployed on mainnet twice, only one of them can be stored in the `Addresses.json` file, otherwise there will be a revert during construction.

-Environment variable.
-The path to the JSON file to be read in can be specified by setting the environment variable `ADDRESSES_PATH` to the path of the JSON file.
-If the environment variable is not set, the default path is `./addresses/Addresses.json`.